hanzltom/Cloud-db/README.md

 ## Introduction

-The main task of this priject is to set up a MySQL cluster on Amazon EC2 and define a complete cloud architecture to simplify the connection process to the database.
-To ensure requests are correct and secure, additional instances are set up for smooth operations.
+The main task of this project is to set up a MySQL cluster on Amazon EC2 and define a complete cloud architecture to simplify the connection process to the database.
+Additional instances are set up for smooth operations to ensure requests are correct and secure.

 ---